30 million

 Surgical site infections after laparotomies occur in 10-18% of patients1,2

-• SSIs double the risk of incisional hernia3
+• Surgical site infections double the risk of incisional hernia3

 • 1,6 x more likely to end up in an intensive care unit4